 Use the best silicone product today: paintable Gorrilla (company website).
 This is the very best caulk for silicone caulking applications on the market.
-It comes in a caulk gun tube or in hand-squeeze tubes.
-For cracks beyond help, try a plastic strip caulk.
-These do last.
+It comes in or in For cracks beyond help, try These do last.
 Look around for other colors if your tub is not white.

 How much to buy?
 One hand squeeze tube will do a tub if your cracks are small.
 Don’t use to replace grout.